Categories

 Poshmark

-According to Poshmark, they’re the leading social marketplace for new and secondhand style for women, men, kids, pets, home, and more.
-With their online marketplace, you can buy and sell clothing, home decor, beauty products, and the like.
+According to Poshmark, they’re the leading social marketplace for new and secondhand styles for women, men, kids, pets, homes, and more.
+With their online marketplace, you can buy and sell clothing, home decor, beauty products, etc.

-At first glance, you may not think of Poshmark as the ideal marketplace to sell your handmade clothing items.
-That’s because most of the items for sale are gently-used, vintage, and secondhand.
-However, Poshmark is totally cool if you sell handmade fashion, accessories, and “permitted home goods.”
+At first glance, you may not consider Poshmark the ideal marketplace to sell handmade clothing items.
+That’s because most items for sale are gently-used, vintage, and secondhand.
+However, Poshmark is excellent if you sell handmade fashion, accessories, and “permitted home goods.”

-One of the interesting aspects of Poshmark is that it has its own social aspect to it.
-Poshmark users can like and follow other sellers, and even attend Posh Parties, virtual buying and selling events.
+One of the exciting aspects of Poshmark is that it has its own social aspect to it.
+Poshmark users can like and follow other sellers and attend Posh Parties and virtual buying and selling events.

 Poshmark prides itself on a simple fee structure.
 For all sales under $15, there is a flat fee of $2.95.
 For sales that are $15 or more, Poshmark takes 20% of the total sale.